ALCOR-Lab-DIAG/TransONet/README.md

 ## Acknowledgement
-The code is inherited from the official repository of [Convolutional Occupancy Networks](https://github.com/autonomousvision/convolutional_occupancy_networks).
+The code is inherited from the official repository of [Dynamic Plane Convolutional Occupancy Networks](https://github.com/dsvilarkovic/dynamic_plane_convolutional_onet).